Steps to Setup Custom Hostname and SSL Certificate for your Virtual Classroom (VC) API Domain

 HTML5 Virtual Classroom relies on SSL (HTTPS) to function and it will not work with external domains.
 BrainCert recommends using our native enterprise SSL feature for this service.

-- Step 1 - Create Domain in the VC API
+- Step 1 - Create a Domain in the VC API

-- Step 2 - Create CNAME record in your DNS server
+- Step 2 - Create a CNAME record in your DNS server

 - Step 3 - Generate SSL Certificate